 \subsection{Contribution of individual atom types}

 Next, we analyze the contribution of each atom type to the phonon angular momentum.
-We focus on angular momentum in the $x$-$y$ plane, perpendicular to $\bm P$, as angular momentum along $z$ is small.
-Given contribution of atom $i$ to the angular momentum of phonon at wavevector $\bm q$ and branch $\nu$, $\bm{l}^{i}_{{\mathbf{q}}\nu}$, defined in Eq.~\ref{eq:l}, we compute the following average for each atom $i$,
+We focus on angular momentum in the $x$-$y$ plane, perpendicular to $\bm P$, as the angular momentum along $z$ is small.
+Given the contribution of the atom $i$ to the angular momentum of the phonon at the wave vector $\bm q$ and branch $\nu$, $\bm{l}^{i}_{{\mathbf{q}}\nu}$, defined in Eq.~\ref{eq:l}, we compute the following average for each atom $i$,

 We find that the average contributions of Ba and Ti to the angular momentum are $0.03~\hbar$ and $0.04~\hbar$.
 Each of the planar oxygen atoms contributes $0.07~\hbar$ to the average angular momentum.
-Apical atom has a somewhat smaller contribution, $0.05~\hbar$.
+Apical oxygen has a somewhat smaller contribution $0.05~\hbar$.
 Therefore, we conclude that about 54\% of the total phonon angular momentum comes from planar oxygen atoms.
 (We note that the sum of individual atom contributions (0.26~$\hbar$) is larger than total $\langle l_{\perp}^{\rm tet} \rangle$ (0.15~$\hbar$) as contributions from different atoms partially cancel each other.)
 To check whether averages are different if planar O rotates along the Ti--O bond or perpendicular to it, we separately computed angular momentum averages along $x$ and $y$ directions,